mattiasnordqvist/CSharp-GeckoBoard-Push/README.md

 # GeckoBoard Push
-Some code for easy access to the GeckoBoard Push API using C#.
+Some code for easy access of the GeckoBoard Push API using C#.

 ## Install